 Cyber threats faced by high-tech industries

-The threats posed to high-tech organisations are wide-ranging; varying from eavesdropping and IP theft to rogue data injection and access control.
+The cyber threats posed to high-tech organisations are wide-ranging; varying from eavesdropping and IP theft to rogue data injection and access control.
 Attacks designed to gain access to systems and data at rest are not uncommon.
 However, they pose more of a challenge to hackers as they must first overcome preventative measures such as firewalls.

 Data in motion across the enabling data networks, on the other hand, provides cyber criminals with an easier and richer target.
 High-speed data networks can yield terabytes of data in a matter of minutes.
 By intercepting this network data in motion, cyber criminals improve their odds of stealing sensitive information or using it to gain systems access.
 Network encryption and secure file sharing and storage solutions could help prevent such cybersecurity attacks.

 Should this happen in a high-tech sector, the stakes could not be higher.
 Revered corporate strategy consultants, McKinsey & Company, warned organisations that cyber criminals are now turning their attentions to data networks.

 Alongside the commercial and reputational damage we’ve mentioned, a successful hack could allow a bad actor to seize control of (or damage) critical systems, such as a launch control platform in the space industry, disrupt key services and impact the lives of millions of people.